microsoft/semantic-kernel/docs/decisions/0021-skfunction-type-descriptions.md

 }
 ```

-The function parameters are described by the collection of `ParameterView` objects which provides a place to add more information for them, however there is no place to put the type information and semantic description of the function output.
+The function parameters are described by the collection of `ParameterView` objects which contain a semantic description, and provide a place to add more type information.
+There is however no existing place to put the type information and semantic description of the function output.
 To fix this we will add a new property called `OutputView` to the `FunctionView`:

 ```csharp
 public sealed record FunctionView(